 Give Satan an inch and he'll become a ruler.

-Do you remember the gigantic wrecking balls used to demolish buildings?
-Each hit weakened the structure, wrecking a few walls at a time until the whole building got destroyed.
+Do you remember the giant wrecking balls used to demolish buildings back in the day?
+Each hit weakened the structure, wrecking a few walls at a time until the whole structure was made to collapse.

 Will you renounce your faith for a million dollars (USD)?
 Probably not.
 However, Satan is smart, and he doesn't make a direct offer like that.
 Instead, he may offer a job that pays much less, but that will consume our time.
 He could also offer an opportunity for higher education that one cannot resist.
 In the end, many compromise their faith for much less than a million!
 But we need to outsmart our enemy.
 If our faith is so valuable that it cannot be bought even with a million dollars, then we are truly rich.
 (2 Cor.
 6:10) We don't need to accept any offers from the enemy, and we don't need to make any decisions regarding work or education based on Satan's wisdom.
 We only need to have faith in Jehovah.

 Dead people don't feel the passing of time.
 When someone dies on this end, if he has the resurrection hope, the next second of his conscious life from his perspective will be in the new world.
 If dead is the worst plague Satan can inflict on us, and Jehovah has solved it in such a wonderful way, should we fear any other of Satan's designs then?